 In the Eastern Church, fasting is still done on Wednesday and Friday in remembrance of the day Christ was betrayed, and the day he was crucified.
 Fasting, in this sense, is a tool that assists us in spiritual growth, rather than a kind of deprivation.
 These fasts were times of reflection.
 Times when Christians, and the Jews before them, turn their attention away from their stomachs and toward God.

 Longer fasts like Lent vary depending on the season.
 Remember that in the earliest days of the Great Church, there were both feasts and fasts.
 Most of us still embrace the “feasting” while conveniently forgetting about the fasting.
-So burned.

 1. Start small.
 Maybe fast one meal a week for several weeks.
 Then try two meals, and work your way up to three meals a day, for two days every week.
 Or eat a fasting meal after you exercise and pray.
-Remember not to eat at least three hours before exercise and prayer.
+Remember not to eat at least three hours before exercise and silent prayer.

 2. Plan what you’ll eat in advance.
 Fasting isn’t merely an act of mindful eating, but a spiritual discipline about being deliberate in the way you seek God’s fullness.
+Be intentional.

 4. Consider how it will affect others.
 Fasting is no license to be unloving.
 You may get grumpy at first.
-Be mindful and pray upon how your behavior toward others during your fasts.
+Be mindful and pray upon your behavior toward others during your fasts.

 We’ll have more posts with recipes and ways to ease into fasting in the future.
 Until then, think on it, and remember that it is Christ who fills our hunger, not bread…hmmm…yummy, yummy bread.